JuliaReliab/FaultTree.jl/README.md

 ![](./docs/figs/ft2.png)

 The bottom nodes have the same label A. However, they are different instances.
-Let $p_A$ be the failure probability of A. Since the probability of system failure is the probability that two components are failed, it becomes
+Let $p_A$ be the failure probability of A. Since the probability of system failure is the probability that two components are failed, it becomes $p_S = p_A p_A$.
-$$
-p_S = p_A p_A
-$$

 ### Repeat event